CSE237SP2022/project-jeanli-rohansanghani-mariamortari/README.md

 ### Is there anything that you implemented but doesn't currently work?

 * A basic appointment class was created but it was not implemented.
 In other words, it exists but doesn't do anything.
-We ultimately decided to keep it this way for this iteration and focus on cleaning up our Hospital Management System class.
+We ultimately decided to keep it this way for this iteration and focus on cleaning up our Hospital Management System class and creating a Hospital Management Menu class.
 * Our Hospital Management Menu class doesnt have unit tests because it essentially just prints and calls on other methods